 To do so, simply take the car’s entity (in this case, ‘Skin Tutorial.json’) from \customs\cars and the folder (in this case, the ‘Skin Tutorial’-folder) from \customs\liveries and share them among your friends.

 Likewise, when receiving or downloading custom liveries (for instance from RaceDepartment), all you need to do is put the files in the corresponding folder and you can drive the car in-game.

 If you don’t want your friends to use your livery themselves because you’re an overprotective, selfish prick you can also just share the liveries folder.
 However, they can simply reverse engineer your livery by using the steps under ‘Creating your car’.

 Questions and help

-If you don’t have discord (*gasp*), feel free to hit me up on twitter (@felixdicit) or by sending me an email via email@example.com.
+If you have any remaining questions, I have a troubleshooting and FAQ page with many answers to your questions.
+Or feel free to hit me up on twitter (@felixdicit) or by sending me an email via firstname.lastname@example.org.
 You can also leave a comment below, but be aware that it isn’t possible to post pictures.